corcorana/restingIAF/iaf_manu.md

 #### 3.1.1 Global performance of the IAF estimation routine
 Post-experiment resting-state EEG recordings were missing for three participants.
 These individuals thus contributed only one set of channel estimates each to the following analysis.
-A further 11 channels were excluded from analysis on the basis of excessive kurtosis (note, no more than 1 channel was rejected from any one recording).
+A further 11 channels were excluded from analysis on the basis of excessive kurtosis (note, no more than 1 channel was rejected for any given recording).
 This left a grand total of 1096 PSDs to estimate across the sample (561 pre- and 535 post-experiment spectra).
 From these channel data, a total 948 PAF estimates (pre = 472, post = 476) and 1009 CoG estimates (pre = 506, post = 503) were extracted across all recordings.